 More Americans have embraced going to the gym as a way of life.

-2019-2020 saw a large decrease in gym memberships, one of the major sources of income for gyms across the U.S.
+The years 2020 to 2021 saw a large decrease in gym memberships, one of the major sources of income for gyms across the US.

 To stay fit, people turned to exercise at home, which has been a great business for some fitness-related companies and bad for most pure-play gym stocks.

-For example, during the first half of 2020, the Apple Watch witnessed a 20% increase in overall shipments despite the ongoing pandemic, home -fitness equipment business grew by 170%, and fitness app downloads grew by 46% worldwide.
+For example, during the first half of 2021, the Apple Watch witnessed a 20% increase in overall shipments despite the ongoing pandemic, home-fitness equipment business grew by 170%, and fitness app downloads grew by 46% worldwide.

 On the other side, gyms like Town Sports International were filing for bankruptcy.